pedroresende/nvim-sync.nvim/README.md

 :NvimSyncStatus    " Check what files have changed :NvimSyncPull      " Pull latest changes
-:NvimSyncPush      " Push your changes :NvimSyncCleanup   " Clean up git lock files if you encounter issues
+:NvimSyncPush      " Push your changes
+:NvimSyncCommit    " Commit changes with a timestamped message :NvimSyncCleanup   " Clean up git lock files if you encounter issues
 ```